| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 essential foundation with which to spot anomalies— which often signal

-the presence of cyber adversaries in your environment.
 In order to capture a baseline, it’s critical to combine behavioral

 monitoring technologies to provide a full, 360-degree perspective.